murmilad/jef/README.md

 # Java Enterprise Form framework

-It's simple RESTy framework for fast developing forms with dependent on each other fields, like this:
+It's simple RESTy framework for fast developing forms with dependent on each other fields.
+You can simply create Forms with a dynamic hierarchical fields where the hierarchy based on other field values as below:
 ![](connected-elements.gif)

 *Showcase project https://github.com/murmilad/jefshowcase*